Modern Slavery and Human Trafficking Statement

 In order to mitigate the risk of modern slavery and human trafficking in our supply chain, all new Brewin Dolphin vendors are required to complete a due diligence questionnaire before they engage with us.
 This questionnaire includes a requirement for vendors to confirm that they are not contravening slavery or human trafficking legislation.
 If a vendor is unable to provide such confirmation, Brewin Dolphin adopts a zero tolerance approach and would not engage that vendor.

 In the last year, Brewin Dolphin has provided training to staff in roles considered to be at greater risk of exposure to incidences of modern slavery and human trafficking.
-There is an awareness campaign being rolled out to educate relevant staff members on the offences of modern slavery and human trafficking, as well as to make them aware of signs to look for to identify potential victims.
+The training educated relevant staff members on the offences of modern slavery and human trafficking, as well as to make them aware of signs to look for to identify potential victims.
 The training is being targeted at a level which is suitable and reflective of the level of risk we face in this area.
+In addition, all staff members were provided a high level overview of the risks of modern slavery in their annual conduct risk training.

 Our effectiveness in combating slavery and human trafficking:

-While we continue to develop our approach to combating modern slavery and human trafficking during the course of 2018 we will continue to assess and manage risks on an on-going basis.
-Our aimis to apply the same ethical standards to our employees and our vendors with transparency and accountability.
+While we continue to develop our approach to combating modern slavery and human trafficking during the course of 2019 we will continue to assess and manage risks on an on-going basis.
+Our aim is to apply the same ethical standards to our employees and our vendors with transparency and accountability.